Contrasting Atlas Technical Consultants (ATCX) and Its Peers

 |2.45

 7.5% of Atlas Technical Consultants shares are held by institutional investors.
 Comparatively, 50.3% of shares of all “Management consulting services” companies are held by institutional investors.
-18.3% of Atlas Technical Consultants shares are held by company insiders.
-Comparatively, 21.8% of shares of all “Management consulting services” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+18.3% of Atlas Technical Consultants shares are held by insiders.
+Comparatively, 21.8% of shares of all “Management consulting services” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This table compares Atlas Technical Consultants and its competitors’ net margins, return on equity and return on assets.

 Summary

-Atlas Technical Consultants competitors beat Atlas Technical Consultants on 7 of the 13 factors compared.
+Atlas Technical Consultants peers beat Atlas Technical Consultants on 7 of the 13 factors compared.

 Atlas Technical Consultants, Inc. provides professional and technical testing, inspection engineering, and consulting services in the United States.
 The company provides a range of technical services, helping clients test, inspect, plan, design, certify, and manage various projects across various end markets.
 Its testing, inspection, and consulting services include materials engineering and testing, construction quality assurance, disaster response and recovery, and environmental services; and engineering, planning, and design services comprise engineering and design services, program management, and construction support services.
 The company offers its solutions to public and private sector clients in the transportation, commercial, water, government, education, and industrial markets.
 Atlas Technical Consultants, Inc. is headquartered in Austin, Texas.